finagle/finch/docs/best-practices.md

 ### Finagle Filters vs. Finch Endpoints

-Finch endpoints are designed to be able to substitute (when it's reasonable) both Finagle services and filters.
-While it's totally clear that an `Endpoint` in Finch is a core abstraction and it should be used whenever a `Service` is used in Finagle, it's not so obvious about filters vs. endpoints.
+Finch endpoints are designed to be able to substitute (when it's reasonable) for both Finagle services and filters.
+While it's clear that an Endpoint in Finch is a core abstraction and can be thought of as analogous to a Finagle `Service`, it's not always clear when you should use an endpoint over a Finagle `Filter` for things such as authentication.

-Due to the `Output` ADT, a Finch endpoint might easily simulate a Finagle filter and *reject* a request by responding `Output.failure`.
-Although, this doesn't completely mean endpoints should be preferred to filters in all the cases.
+Due to the `Output` ADT, a Finch endpoint can easily simulate a Finagle filter and *reject* a with an `Output.failure`.
+Although, this doesn't completely mean endpoints should be preferred to filters in all cases.

 The following rule of thumb might be used to determine what building block (filter or endpoint) to pick for a given use case.